liamoconnor87/local_directory/testing.md

 **Admin User Story Testing**
 =======
-*As a User, I would like the Navigation Bar to take me to my Admin page, once I am logged in.*
+*As a User, I would like to have Admin capabilities.*
 ------
 ![image](README_files/images/aduser.png)